mitric-lab/programming_theochem/src/02-symbolic_computation/02-calculus.md

 {{#include ../codes/02-symbolic_computation/calculus.py:one_side_limit}}
 ```
 ### Derivatives
-Suppose we want find the first derivative of the following function
+Suppose we want to find the first derivative of the following function
 $$f(x, y) = x^3 + y^3 + \cos(x \cdot y) + \exp(x^2 + y^2)$$
 We first start by defining the expression on the right side.
 In the next
-step we can call the `diff` function, which expects an expression as the
+step, we can call the `diff` function, which expects an expression as the
 first argument.
-The second to last argument (you can use one or more)
+The second to last argument (you can use one or more) is
-are the symbolic variables by which the expression will be differentiated.
+the symbolic variables by which the expression will be differentiated.
 ```python
 {{#include ../codes/02-symbolic_computation/calculus.py:first_derivative}}
 ```
-In this we create the first derivative of \\( f(x, y) \\) with respect to
+This way, we create the first derivative of $f(x, y)$ with respect to
-\\(x\\).
+$x$.
 You should get:
 $$
 x^{3}+y^{3}+e^{x^{2}+y^{2}}+\cos (x y)
 $$

-We can also build the second and third derivative with respect to `x`:
+We can also build the second and third derivatives with respect to `x`:
 ```python
 {{#include ../codes/02-symbolic_computation/calculus.py:2_3_derivative}}
 ```
 Note that two different methods for computing higher derivatives are presented here.

-Of course it is also possible to create the first derivative with respect to
+Of course, it is also possible to create the first derivative with respect to
 \\( x\\) and \\(y\\):
 ```python
 {{#include ../codes/02-symbolic_computation/calculus.py:x_y_derivative}}